 Effective November 30, 2011, the Company entered into an Exclusive License Agreement (the "2011 Exclusive Agreement") with the Regents of the University of California (the "Regents") whereby the Regents granted to the Company an exclusive license for the use of certain patents.
 The Company paid the Regents an initial license issue fee of \$35,000, which was charged to General and Administrative expense, as incurred.
 The Company agreed to pay the licensors specified development milestone payments aggregating up to \$765,000 for the first product sold under the license.
 Milestone payments for additional products developed and sold under the license are reduced by 50%.
 The Company is also required to pay annual maintenance fees to the licensors.
-Aggregate maintenance fees for the first five years following execution of the agreement are \$80,000.
-Thereafter, the Company is required to pay maintenance fees of \$50,000 annually until the first sale of a licensed product.
-In addition, for the duration of the 2011 Exclusive Agreement, the Company is required to pay the licensors royalties equal to 2% of its worldwide net sales of drugs, therapies or other products developed from claims covered by the licensed patents, subject to a minimum royalty payment of \$75,000 annually, beginning after the first commercial sale of a licensed product.
+Aggregate maintenance fees of \$50,000 annually until the first sale of a licensed product.
+In addition, for the duration of the 2011 Exclusive Agreement, the Company is required to pay the licenser sold under the first sold of a licensed product.
+In addition, for the duration of \$75,000 annually, beginning after the first commercial sale of a licensed product.
 The Company is required to pay royalties ranging from 8% of worldwide sublicense sales of covered products (if the sublicense is entered after commencement of phase II clinical trials) to 12% of worldwide sublicense sales (if the sublicense is entered prior to commencement of phase I clinical trials).
 The agreement also requires the Company to meet certain diligence and development milestones, including filing of an Investigational New Drug ("IND") Application for a product covered by the agreement on or before the seventh anniversary of the agreement date.
 Through December 31, 2014, no royalties have been incurred under the 2011 Exclusive Agreement.